In Too Deep (Sum 41 song): History

 According to Ben Cook of Fucked Up, No Warning and Young Guv, "In Too Deep" was originally a reggae song, to be released by writer Greig Nori's band Treble Charger and feature rapper Snow in the verses.
+This was later confirmed by drummer Steve Jocz in a YouTube video on the history of the song.

-Singer Deryck Whibley told Kerrang that one night when he was 18, he and his friend, guitarist Dave Baksh, were going to drive to downtown Toronto to hang out.
+Singer Deryck Whibley told Kerrang! that one night when he was 18, he and his friend, guitarist Dave Baksh, were going to drive to downtown Toronto to hang out.
 Baksh was very late in picking Whibley up, and Whibley started playing around with his guitar while sitting by the window and waiting.
 The riff came first, and he started improvising verses and the chorus, and within three or four minutes, had come up with everything but the guitar solo and bridge.
 He recorded it on his small recorder before Baksh finally arrived, and didn't think much of it.
 He finally got around to finishing the whole song a few months later.

-He said "the words were based on very basic-level relationship stuff that I’d gone through in high school, because that was my reference point."
+He said, "the words were based on very basic-level relationship stuff that I'd gone through in high school, because that was my reference point".
 Specifically, the inspiration was a bad relationship he'd had in 10th grade, which at the time had made him never want to have another girlfriend again.
-"I guess I was able to sort of tap into those early relationships and it’s universal, so I was milling the simplicity in that.
-There’s something magical about that era in your life," he said.
+"I guess I was able to sort of tap into those early relationships, and it's universal, so I was milling the simplicity in that.
+There's something magical about that era in your life", he said.